 - Under Additional Questions:

-- Please indicate source(s) of funding to cover tuition & student fees + living expenses while studying at McGill University.
+- Please indicate source(s) of funding to cover tuition and student fees + living expenses while studying at McGill University.

 Supporting Documents: All supporting documentation must be uploaded to the online application; any documents sent by mail will be considered unofficial and missing from the application.
 For detailed instructions on how to upload required supporting documents, please see mcgill.ca/gradapplicants/apply/ready.